Udemy cofounder Eren Bali just raised $6.5 million for his newest startup

 Investors apparently like the company’s revenue model, too.
 Most physicians use a billing company and pay 5 to 10 percent of their collections to that service.
 Carbon Health aims to replace that cost, charging 7 percent for not only billing but a variety of other services that healthcare practices typically pay for separately, including HR and practice management.

 Bali’s background can’t hurt, either.
 As some readers may already know, Bali previously cofounded and served as CEO of the well-funded education marketplace Udemy.
-If, as an investor, you’re betting on a new marketplace, you could do worse than place your chips on someone who knows a thing or two about these two-sided businesses.
+If, as an investor, you’re betting on a new marketplace, you could do worse than placing your chips on someone who knows a thing or two about these two-sided businesses.

-Carbon Health had launched at the TechCrunch Disrupt show in San Francisco last fall.
-To learn more, you can check out is presentation here.
+Carbon Health had launched at TechCrunch Disrupt in San Francisco last fall.
+To learn more, you can check out its presentation here.

 0